Spicy Tuna Roll (スパイシーツナロール)

 Ingredients for Spicy Tuna Rolls

 - Tuna - The most important thing when selecting tuna is that it has been processed and handled in a way that makes it safe to eat raw.
 These are often labeled as "sushi grade tuna" or "sashimi grade tuna."
 It's worth noting that there is no official grading scale for tuna in the US, so it's up to the retailer to appropriately label their tuna.
 Tuna that is safe to eat raw isn't just about freshness.
 It also needs to be handled properly from the dock to your table; otherwise, you risk contracting a foodborne illness.
 This is why it's super important to buy your tuna from a store that you trust.
 As for the variety of tuna, I used Bigeye, but Yellowfin or Bluefin will work as well.

-- Sriracha – I like using sriracha sauce as my source of heat for Spicy Tuna Rolls because it includes a little garlic, and it’s not too acidic.
-That being said, any Asian style hot sauce or chili paste that isn’t too sour or sweet will work.
+- Sriracha - I like using sriracha chili sauce as my source of heat for Spicy Tuna Rolls because, in addition to a chili kick, it includes a little garlic, and it's not too acidic.
+That being said, any Asian style spicy sauce or chili paste that isn't too sour or sweet will work.
 Sambal oelek and doubanjiang are two other options.

 - Soy sauce - Sriracha alone doesn't have enough salt to season the tuna, so I like to use a little soy sauce to add salt and a lot of umami to the Spicy Tuna.

 - Sugar - Some brands of sriracha sauce are quite sweet and do not need any additional sugar, but if you're using brands like Huy Fong (Rooster brand), or you're using a different hot sauce, you may want to add a bit of sugar to balance out the salt and heat.

 - Sesame Oil - I like adding a bit of sesame oil to my Spicy Tuna, which gives it a warm, nutty flavor, but this is optional.